Behat/MinkExtension/README.md

 Usage
 -----

-After installing extension, there would be 4 usage options available for you:
+After installing extension, there would be 5 usage options available for you:

+* Writing features with bundled steps only.
+In this case, you don't need to create `boostrap/` folder or custom `FeatureContext` class - Behat will use default `MinkContext` by default.
 * Subcontexting/extending `Behat\MinkExtension\Context\RawMinkContext` in your feature suite.
   This will give you ability to use preconfigured `Mink` instance altogether with some convenience methods: